raspberrypilearning/software-guide/learn.md

 By following this tutorial you will learn:

+- How to install an operating system to an SD card for you Raspberry Pi
-- What equipment you will need and how to set up your Raspberry Pi
+- How to connect your Raspberry Pi to the internet
-- How to download and install the software you need on an SD card
+- How to update your Raspberry Pi and download and install new software
+- How to backup your files